Project Labor Agreement: Early use

 The earliest uses of Project Labor Agreements in the U.S. date back to several dam projects in the 1930s, including the Grand Coulee Dam in Washington, the Shasta Dam in California and the Hoover Dam in Nevada.
 Modern PLAs particularly developed from those used in construction carried out during World War II, a period when skilled labor was in demand, construction unions controlled 87% of the national market and government spending on construction had increased significantly over a short period of time.
 These early PLAs focused on establishing standard rates of pay and preventing work stoppages.
-PLA projects that followed included Cape Canaveral in the 1960s, Disney World from 1967–71 and the Trans-Alaska Pipeline from 1973-77.
+PLA projects that followed included Cape Canaveral in the 1960s, Disney World from 1967 to 1971 and the Trans-Alaska Pipeline from 1973 to 1977.
 During this period and subsequently, the unionized share of the construction industry precipitously declined as construction users sought more open competition.
 By the 1980s, nonunion contractors claimed in excess of 80% of the construction work, in a wide variety of trades, with some variation in different parts of the country.